Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### RECENT HIGHLIGHTS

   * [Jun 2023] I successfully graduated from Yao Class, Tsinghua University with B.Eng. degree in June!
 I felt happy and excited to receive the Tsinghua University Excellent Diploma Thesis Award for my graduation dissertation.
 And I also felt humbled to be awarded the Yao Class summa cum laude.

+  * [May 2023] Our paper "Crowdsourcing Work as Mining: A Decentralized Computation and Storage Paradigm" was accepted to APNet 2023 (poster session)!

   * [Feb 2023] I accepted the offer from Princeton University and will be an incoming Ph.D. student starting in Fall 2023.

   * [Jan 2023] I‘m fortunate to be selected as a participant in this year's TV program <Super Brain: Season 10> on Jiangsu channel (broadcast at 21:10 every Friday, Beijing time).
 Stay tuned for my performance!

-  * [Nov 2022] After serving as the vice president and deputy secretary for a year, I was honored to be elected the president of Yao Class Students' Congress!
+  * [Nov 2022] After serving as the vice president and deputy secretary for a year, I was grateful to be elected the president of Yao Class Students' Congress!

   * [Oct 2022] I felt honored to receive this year's Scholarship for Comprehensive Excellence at Tsinghua University!